timgoud/terraform-provider-zabbix/website/docs/r/template_link.html.markdown

 ## Import

-template can be imported using the dependencies id, e.g.
+Template links can be imported using their dependencies id, e.g.
 ```
 $ terraform import zabbix_template_link.new_template_link TEMPLATEID_ITEMID_TRIGGERID_LLDRULEID
 ```